Changissnz/nu_merchant_principal/README.md

-admit defeat because that is the only honest thing for them to do, but to crave for a future victory of some kind, reaped directly from those that beat them, is a closed door to the prideful's dominance and an open door to the prideful's transformation into a jealous and underhanded type.
+admit defeat because that is the only honest thing for them to do, but to crave for a future victory of some kind, reaped directly from those that beat them, is a closed door to the prideful's dominance and an open door for the prideful's transformation into a jealous and underhanded type.
 Ascribing principles of comprehension and prediction on pride's handling of defeat is not something like solving a mathematical